mikependon/RepoDB/RepoDb.Extensions/RepoDb.SqlServer.BulkOperations/README.md

 ## Installation

-At the *Package Manager Console*, write the command below.
+At the Package Manager Console, write the command below.

 ```csharp
 > Install-Package RepoDb.SqlServer.BulkOperations